bengras/goboek.nl/content/pages/about.md

 This is the personal / professional site of Ben Gras.
-Personal because I've started to collect some stuff here that I want to publish that happens outside my work; and professional because it has the side effect of showing myself to prospective clients and employers.
+Personal because I've started to collect some stuff here that I want to publish that happens outside my day job; and professional because it has the side effect of showing myself to prospective clients and employers.
 So.. part Facebook, part LinkedIn.